Alternative versions of Captain America: Isaiah Bradley

 The 2003 limited series Truth: Red, White & Black introduced Isaiah Bradley as an African-American man who was used as a test subject during World War II in American government experiments that attempted to re-create the Super-Soldier Serum.
 In defiance of the government, he traveled to Europe to fight in the war.

 Bucky Barnes

 Steve Rogers' longtime partner Bucky Barnes assumed the role of Captain America following Steve Rogers' death in the 2007 storyline "The Death of Captain America".

 David Rickford

 Ex-special forces soldier, Dave Rickford gets augmented by the Power Broker and Karl Malus.
 After Steve becomes the head of S.H.I.E.L.D., and Bucky finds himself in legal trouble, Rickford takes up the mantle.
-On his first day he's captured by A.I.M., and rescued by Steve Rogers, who convinces him to quit as Captain America.
-Dave argues that the world still needs a Captain America.
+On his first day he is captured by A.I.M., and rescued by Steve Rogers, who convinces him to quit as Captain America.
+Rickford argues that the world still needs a Captain America.